 Folders – stay organised!

-Hole punch – You will get given sheets of paper in seminars that need to go in your folders so invest in a hole punch so that they can go in your folders.
+Hole punch – You will get given sheets of paper in seminars that need to go in your folders.
+So investing in a hole punch will be a big help.

 Items you might not think you need:

 Spanner – If your radiator falls off the wall then get your spanner and screw it back on.
 You never know when it may come in handy.

 Ear plugs – My accommodation had the thinnest walls ever so ear plugs were exactly what I needed.

 Extension lead – If your room is lacking in plug sockets grab an extension lead.

 Water bottle – Most universities have water fountains to refill your bottle.